For Campus-Based Professionals

 Think of this as an applied short course.

-We will meet two times per week for 90 minutes to introduce concepts, then convene in weekly one-hour small group coaching sessions to process with peers from similar institutions and positions.
+We will meet two times per week for 90 minutes to introduce concepts and process in small groups with peers from similar institutions and positions.
 We will provide work assignments between sessions to apply the material in your job immediately, and offer optional Q&A sessions to process the material with the faculty and participants.

 The content is interconnected and builds on itself, and many insights emerge not just from the content, but from the group dialogue.
 Leave with a clearer direction about how to lead and align your department during the coming academic year.